-On October 29, 2020, OpGen, Inc. (the "Company") entered into an Executive Employment Agreement (the "Employment Agreement") with Oliver Schacht, Ph.D., the Company's Chief Executive Officer.
-The Employment Agreement supersedes the (1) Management Services Agreement, dated as of April 2, 2020, by and between the Company and Mr. Schacht, and (2) the Managing Director's Employment Contract, dated as of August 6, 2020, by and between Curetis GmbH, a wholly-owned subsidiary of the Company, and Mr. Schacht (collectively, the "Prior Agreements"), each of which are terminated, except as expressly provided in the Employment Agreement.
+On October 29, 2020, the Company entered into an Executive Employment Agreement with Oliver Schacht, Ph.D., the Company's Chief Executive Officer.
+The employment agreement superseded the (1) Management Services Agreement, dated as of April 2, 2020, by and between the Company and Mr. Schacht, and (2) the Managing Director's Employment Contract, dated as of August 6, 2020, by and between Curetis GmbH, a wholly-owned subsidiary of the Company, and Mr. Schacht (collectively, the "Prior Agreements"), each of which were terminated, except as expressly provided in the Mr. Schacht's employment agreement.

-Consistent with the Prior Agreements, the Employment Agreement provides that Mr. Schacht will receive an annual base salary of \$408,000 per year and will be eligible to receive an annual bonus of up \$285,600, or seventy percent (70%) of the base salary.
+Consistent with the Prior Agreements, Mr. Schacht's employment agreement provides that Mr. Schacht will receive an annual base salary of \$408,000 per year and will be eligible to receive an annual bonus of up \$285,600, or seventy percent (70%) of the base salary.
 The annual bonus opportunity will be based on key performance metrics established by the Board of Directors of the Company.
 Mr. Schacht will be entitled to participate in the Company's standard equity incentive and benefits plans.

-The Employment Agreement extends through September 1, 2021, unless sooner terminated in accordance with its terms.
-Thereafter, the Employment Agreement automatically renews for successive one year terms, unless either party provides notice of termination at least three months before the commencement of any renewal term.
-Under the Employment Agreement, Mr. Schacht is subject to customary restrictive covenants, including a requirement not to compete with the Company while the Employment Agreement is in effect.
+The employment agreement extends through September 1, 2021, unless sooner terminated in accordance with its terms.
+Thereafter, the employment agreement automatically renews for successive one year terms, unless either party provides notice of termination at least three months before the commencement of any renewal term.
+Under the employment agreement, Mr. Schacht is subject to customary restrictive covenants, including a requirement not to compete with the Company while the employment agreement is in effect.

-Pursuant to the Employment Agreement, if Mr. Schacht is terminated without cause or his employment is voluntarily terminated for good reason, or during a change in control, he will receive (a) his annual base salary for a period of twelve (12) months, (b) acceleration of any outstanding options, restricted stock units, or equity awards, and (c) reimbursement for the cost of continued healthcare coverage for up to six (6) months.
-If the Company provides timely notice of a non-renewal of the Employment Agreement, Mr. Schacht is entitled to receive (a) severance for a period of nine (9) months, and (b) reimbursement for the cost of continued healthcare coverage for up to six for the Agreement.
+Pursuant to the employment agreement, if Mr. Schacht is terminated without cause or his employment is voluntarily terminated for good reason, or during a change in control, he will receive (a) his annual base salary for a period of twelve (12) months, (b) acceleration of any outstanding options, restricted stock units, or equity awards, and (c) reimbursement for the cost of continued healthcare coverage for up to six (6) months.
+If the Company provides timely notice of a non-renewal of the employment agreement, Mr. Schacht is entitled to receive (a) severance for a period of nine (9) months, and (b) reimbursement for the cost of continued healthcare coverage for up to nine (9) months following expiration of the Agreement.
 All severance payments are contingent on Mr. Schacht's signing and not revoking a release of claims and compliance with the terms of the Employment Agreement.